Modern liberalism in the United States: American versus European usage of liberalism

 Colloquially, liberalism is used differently, in its primary use in different countries.
 In the United States the general term liberalism almost always refers to modern liberalism.
 There are some parties in Europe which nominally appeal to social liberalism, with the Beveridge Group faction within the Liberal Democrats, the Danish Social Liberal Party, the Democratic Movement, and the Italian Republican Party.
 One of the greatest contrasts is between the usage in the United States and usage in Europe and Latin America.
 According to Arthur M. Schlesinger Jr. (writing in 1956), "[l]iberalism in the American usage has little in common with the word as used in the politics of any European country, save possibly Britain."
-In Europe, liberalism usually means what is sometimes called classical liberalism, a commitment to limited government, laissez-faire economics.
-This classical liberalism sometimes more closely corresponds to the American definition of libertarianism, although some distinguish between classical liberalism and libertarianism.
+In Europe, liberalism usually means what is sometimes called economic liberalism or classical liberalism, a commitment to limited government, laissez-faire economics.
+This classical liberalism sometimes more closely corresponds to the American definition of libertarianism or, in an economic context, fiscal conservatism, although some distinguish between classical liberalism and libertarianism.